mfukushim/avatar-shell/README.md

 coming soon

-Sorry for changing my address so often.
+Sorry for changing repository url so often.

 I'm thinking about what to name it.